adityakekare/distributed-ecommerce-store/README.md

-# Coordinator of the E-commerce app
+# The main server application of the E-commerce app

 #### The JAR file is present in the target directory